Convex-Dev/payment-pointers/README.md

 Just like any aspect of the Convex stack, Convex Lisp libraries are [open-source](https://github.com/Convex-Dev/convex/tree/master/convex-core/src/main/cvx/convex) and developed in the interest of the public in a non-competitive way.
 Even on the Convex network, users are free to implement other schemes.
-However, the asset framework provided by the Convex Foundation aims to provide interoperability between diffent kind of digital assets on the network so that users have the ability to transfer and trade them as desired.
+However, the asset framework provided by the Convex Foundation aims to provide interoperability between different kind of digital assets on the network so that users have the ability to transfer and trade them as desired.
 This allows share owners to exchange their shares against other kind of assets if desired.

 A more complete example, albeit non-exhaustive, is available at [this link](https://convex.world/examples/fungible-token).

-### Staking shares on payments pointers
+### Staking shares on payment pointers

 Any share owner is free to stake shares on any payment pointer.
 For instance, a content creator benefiting from a monetized platform  would most likely stake owned shares on a personal wallet.
 Nothing prevents a share owner from staking shares on several payment pointers at the same time, such as a personal wallet as well as the wallet of a family member.
 This simple mechanism allows anyone to direct any percentage of revenue without transferring shares, as desired and for as long as required.

-A materialized view must be maintained to represent how shares are distributed by owners, mappings of payments pointers to accumulated shares:
+A materialized view must be maintained to represent how shares are distributed by owners, mappings of payment pointers to accumulated shares:

 ```clojure
 (def payment-pointers